9 best Christmas gift ideas for audiophiles

 What Hi-Fi? magazine subscription

 While we're on the subject of subscriptions, if someone really wants to know their onions, they of course need regular doses of the world's foremost hi-fi and home cinema magazine.
 We are, naturally, referring to What Hi-Fi?.
 We suggest 13 doses per year which is, handily, precisely what's on offer from our annual subscription (the Awards issue being the lucky 13th).
-It's available in print and digital form.
+Other magazines are also available, should the audiophile in your life already be a reader...

 View the What Hi-Fi? subscription offer